ItShivani/Visualizing-COVID-19-Testing-in-India/README.md

 This mapping should be done district wise as well so testing can be effectively increased in certain areas.

 Drawbacks:
-Union Territories and Jammu and Kashmir are not represented well.
+Union Territories and Jammu and Kashmir are not represented well due to faults in the shape files.

 Link to database used :
 https://www.kaggle.com/sudalairajkumar/covid19-in-india?select=StatewiseTestingDetails.csv